Jorge R. Gutierrez

-Jorge R. Gutierrez (born January 25, 1975) is a Mexican animator, writer, producer, director, and voice actor.
-He co-created with Sandra Equihua the Nickelodeon animated series El Tigre: The Adventures of Manny Rivera, co-wrote and directed The Book of Life, Son of Jaguar for Google, and Maya and the Three for Netflix Animation.
+Jorge R. Gutierrez (born January 25, 1975), also known as "Super Macho", is a Mexican animator, writer, producer, director, and voice actor.
+He co-created the Nickelodeon animated series El Tigre: The Adventures of Manny Rivera with his wife Sandra Equihua, and co-wrote and directed the film The Book of Life and the television miniseries Maya and the Three.
+He and Equihua founded the production studio Mexopolis in 1994.